theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bapi/parametrization.md

 {% include _content/en/xis-specific/parameterization/parametrization-about.md  %}

+### Custom Properties

+List of *Custom Properties* of the BAPI component:
+- Internal XML
+- RFCFunctionName
+- StringConversion
+- UserComponentTypeName

 ### Parameterization using SSIS Variables
 The following fields and/or custom properties of the component allow entry of an SSIS variable: